eezstreet/SWATEliteForce/README.md

 ## GUI ##
   * Training mission returns!
 New Features from the Expansion are gone.
   * Maps in the Voting screen are now sorted alphabetically.
+  * 'Call Vote' will automatically succeed when you are the only one on the server.
   * Host Game no longer precaches all of the maps at once; it goes to the menu and loads the maps while in the menu.
   * Added Advanced Information tab to Equipment Panel.
 It now shows a weapon's manufacturer, manufacturer country, date manufactured, caliber, magazine size, maximum ammo carried, muzzle velocity and firing modes.
   * New splash screen